bmillwood/bmillwood.github.io/src/content/page/2017 Election.markdown

 2. I think I've heard she was polling better than the Conservative party as a whole.
 Is this true, and if so why?
 3. Given #2, her strategy of focusing on herself and not her policies, having a "presidential-style" race, seemed like a smart one.
-What went wrong?
+When and why did that stop looking true?

 ## Low expectations for Corbyn

 What led to those expectations?

 1. Bad polling
-2. A perception (genuine or not) among the media and politicians that Corbyn was a bad politician or a bad leader
+2. The media and politicians claimed (sincerely or not) that Corbyn was a bad politician or a bad leader
-3. Party infighting, high turnover
+3. Party infighting, high turnover made Labour appear to lack competence or expertise

 The first two certainly feed each other.
 My perception is that #2 came first and was visible pretty much as soon as he was introduced into the leadership race.

 Can we do anything to compare opinions of Corbyn with opinions of Labour?
+That could help assign blame/credit for the dip and then rise in fortunes.

 ### Did Corbyn only do well relative to expectations, or overall as well?

-Corbyn got a greater vote share versus the 2015 election, but... so did May.
+Corbyn got a greater vote share than Ed did in the 2015 election, but...
+May improved on DC too.
 (See "Collapse of third-party votes").

 More people went Con → Lab than went Lab → Con.
+That seems like a measure of overall success.

 ### Did Corbyn only do well because May did badly?

 * Con party manifesto was not costed (do people care?)
-* "Dementia tax" blunder, U-turn
+* "Dementia tax" blunder and U-turn
 * "I will not hold an election" U-turn

-Were these mistakes substantively larger than the normal background level of mistakes?
+Were these mistakes above the normal background level of political disasters?

 I guess it would be productive to look at by-time polling numbers and compare them with when these things occurred.
 But I don't know if people who change their minds *because* of blunders like that change them *immediately after* said blunders.

+Hoe does she measure up to Davey C of 2015 or 2010?
+Do the above only look like blunders (over and above the background rate of political blunders) because we already know her support nosedove?

 ## Collapse of third-party votes